chizzletaz/BakeAndBinge/Testing.md

 **The edit recipe page:**
 - 4 errors are shown.
  ![html edit recipe error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-edit-recipe.png)
- 1. The ID's for inputIngredientRow are not unique because of the way they are created with javascript:
+ 1. The ID's for 'inputIngredientRow' are not unique because of the way they are created with javascript:
  ```
 // add ingredient row
 $("#addRowIngredient").click(function () {